vbwx/redo/README.md

 # redo

-Instead of doing something like `find . -type d -execdir ... \;` you can run `redo` and simply enter the commands you want to have executed in the subdirectories of the working directory recursively.
+Instead of doing something like `find . -type d -execdir ... \;` you can run `redo` with the command you want to have executed recursively in the subdirectories of the working directory.

 ## Installation